 - The competence of the witness to give the evidence, or the quality of such evidence.
-For example:

-- Lack of perception to give the evidence of what was seen, such as capacity to see, opportunity to see; - Lack of accurate recall whether s/he was affected by alcohol or drugs and could not be expected to be thinking clearly; and - o Lack of narrative ability whether s/he is from a culturally and linguistically diverse group. - The credibility of the witness, because of: - o Bias, interest, prejudice whether he or she is a close friend of the plaintiff/defendant; - Prior convictions; moral character whether s/he has a reputation for lying or has a number of convictions for dishonesty; and - o Prior inconsistent statements such as evidence given in a written statement which is different from the evidence now given at the trial.
+For example: - Lack of perception to be able to give the evidence of what was seen, such as capacity to see, opportunity to see; - Lack of accurate recall due to the witness being affected by alcohol or drugs and therefore being unable to think clearly; and - Lack of narrative ability due to belonging to a culturally and linguistically diverse group. - The credibility of the witness, because of: - Bias, interest, prejudice as a result of the witness being a close friend of the plaintiff/defendant; - Prior convictions; moral character if the witness has a reputation for lying or has a number of convictions for dishonesty; and - Prior inconsistent statements such as evidence given in a written statement which is different from the evidence now given at the trial.